swarnimcodes/py-csharp-sp-extracter/README.md

 and appended to the table list.
 - The excel made is formatted automatically with bold headers and borders all around data.
 - The text is wrapped and column sensible column width is provided automatically.
+- The Excel file generated is timestamped to prevent overwriting.

 ## Should I use it?
 Not meant to be used anywhere.
 Made for my personal learning purpose.